johnrsibert/JonzPandemic/index.md

-I decided to improve my [python](https://www.python.org/) programming chops, so I've been drawing lots of graphyus tracking the prevalence of the disease in places where I can no longer travel, parts of the country where friends and family live.
+I decided to improve my [python](https://www.python.org/) programming chops, so I've been drawing lots of graphys tracking the prevalence of the disease in places where I can no longer travel, parts of the country where friends and family live.
 A few of these plots can be found on my
 [repository on GitHub](https://github.com/johnrsibert/SIR-Models/tree/master/PlotsToShare).